Course Search

 Course Experience: University-Based Experience

-Note: Priority will be given to students enrolled in the Food Studies, Environmental Studies, and Environmental Sciences programs.
+Note: Priority will be given to students enrolled in the Food Studies, Environmental Studies, Health Studies and Environmental Sciences Programs.
 Additional students will be admitted as space permits.

 FSTD16H3 - Field Course in Food Studies

-Experiential learning in Food Studies is critical for understanding the complexities of the global food system.
+Experiential learning in Food Studies is critical for understanding the complexities of the global food system and sustainability.
 This course provides exciting and inspiring experiential learning opportunities with food innovators across Canada and internationally.
-The course entails a 7-10-day field camp with destinations potentially changing yearly, that prioritizes innovative production methods, agroecological understanding, food cultures and communication, and taste analysis.
+The course entails a 7-10-day field camp with destinations potentially changing yearly, that prioritizes sustainability and agroecological innovations; mapping cultures; communication and heritage; health and equity; culinary and system analysis

 Prerequisite: Permission of the Instructor